techidaily/site-win11-tips/source/_posts/enabling-inactive-push-notifications-for-outlook.md

 ## 3\.
 Enable Outlook Notifications in the Windows Settings

- Windows allows you to[manage notification preferences](https://www.makeuseof.com/windows-11-customize-notifications/) on a per-app basis.
+ Windows allows you to [manage notification preferences](https://www.makeuseof.com/windows-11-customize-notifications/) on a per-app basis.
 If you’ve previously disabled notifications for the Outlook app, here's what you can do to re-enable them.

 1. Press**Win + I** to open the**Settings** app.
 2. In the**System** tab, select**Notifications** .
 Make sure notifications are enabled on your PC.